TheCodeCompany/enqueues/README.md

 # ENQUEUES MU PLUGIN

+## Why Use Enqueues?
+(Key Benefits for Developers)

+**Enqueues MU Plugin** is designed to make modern WordPress asset management effortless, scalable, and maintainable.
+Here’s why developers love it:

+- **Automatic, Context-Aware Asset Loading:**
+  - Loads CSS/JS for each page type, template, or post type automatically, with smart fallback to defaults.
+No more manual enqueues for every template.
+  - Block editor assets (blocks, plugins, extensions) are registered and loaded based on context and naming conventions.

+- **Performance & Maintainability:**
+  - Caching for asset lookups and template scans means fewer filesystem hits and faster page loads.
+  - Minified assets are served in production, unminified in dev for easy debugging.
+  - Inline asset support for critical CSS/JS reduces render-blocking requests and improves perceived performance.

+- **Extensible & Customizable:**
+  - Every aspect is filterable: dependencies, localization, handles, versions, media, directory structure, and more.
+  - Modular controller-based architecture lets you enable/disable or extend features as needed.

+- **Modern Build Integration:**
+  - Webpack JS utilities generate entry points and copy patterns automatically—no more manual config updates when adding new files.
+  - Block editor assets are organized in scalable, maintainable subfolders.

+- **Developer Experience:**
+  - Local dev warnings for missing builds help you catch issues early.
+  - Autoloading and config management with environment-specific overrides.
+  - Fully documented, standards-driven codebase.

+- **Security & Best Practices:**
+  - All input is validated/sanitized, and output is escaped using WordPress best practices.
+  - Custom code lives in MU-plugins, not in theme files, for clean separation and easier updates.

+---

 ## OVERVIEW
 Enqueues MU Plugin is a modern, flexible system for automating and customizing asset loading in WordPress themes and plugins.
 It is designed for maintainability, performance, and extensibility—supporting both classic and block-based development.